szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1600:** Make CHARNAME's Tankard a bit more useful (Neera's quest)

 This makes this item significantly more valuable.
 3x 27 HP healing per day, plus +1 Strength and Constitution for 1 turn, since it mentions feeling stronger when holding it.

-**Component 1601:** Make potions and food universally incapable of stacking with themselves

-This prevents cheeesy stacking of things like Fire Resistance, Saving Throws (Potion of Invulnerability), etc. Applies to food items such as apples from Lunia, and goodberries.

 </details>